gabrielealbertini/gabrielealbertini.github.io/index.md

 I also have experience on experimental fracture mechanics and Digital Image Correlation.

 I am a fourth year PhD candidate at Cornell University and visiting researcher at ETH Zurich.
-I am lucky to be advised by [David Kammer](https://ifb.ethz.ch/compmech/people/prof-dr-david-kammer.html){:target="_blank"} and my dissertation is on *dynamic fracture of heterogeneous materials*.
+I am  advised by [David Kammer](https://ifb.ethz.ch/compmech/people/prof-dr-david-kammer.html){:target="_blank"} and my dissertation is on *dynamic fracture of heterogeneous materials*.

 I used numerical and theoretical models to uncover the *physical mechanisms governing friction* in a collaboration with [Jay Fineberg](http://old.phys.huji.ac.il/~jay/){:target="_blank"} and [Ilya Svetlizky](https://scholar.google.co.il/citations?user=44mVMhIAAAAJ&hl=en){:target="_blank"}, who performed the experimental work.